What is the ketogenic diet?

 As with any dietary approach, this answer is: it depends.

-If you’re looking to support your brain health after a traumatic head injury, or are wishing to kickstart significant weight loss, a ketogenic diet could be a useful tool.
+If you’re looking to support your brain health after a traumatic head injury and are looking for a Trusted Orlando personal injury attorney, or are wishing to kickstart significant weight loss, a ketogenic diet could be a useful tool.
 However, notice that in both these instances, the diet is being used therapeutically.
 That means it’s adhered to for a set period to achieve a specific goal.

 The bottom line is that we don’t know the long-term effects of a truly ketogenic diet.
 This would require a 20-year randomised, controlled trial, which simply isn’t feasible.
 It’s fair to say we know enough side effects of the diet—including its effect on cortisol and gut bacteria—to question whether it’s a sensible way to eat in the long-term.